 School is enrolled as Team Nutrition School and will conduct nutrition education activities and promotions that involve students, parents, and the community.

+Physical Activity Goals

 Schools will promote physical activity, exercise and health related physical fitness to create a lifestyle pattern for our students.